OSINT in the Age of Google AI Overviews: Adapting to AI-Driven Search

 What is the risk of hallucination in AI Overviews?

 Hallucination is when AI generates content that sounds plausible but doesn't correspond to reality or actual source material.
-AI Overviews can hallucinate by: (1) Synthesizing information from similar but non-exact sources, creating hybrid statements that don't appear in any source; (2) Extrapolating beyond what sources state, inserting AI-inferred conclusions; (3) Averaging contradictory sources, producing a 'consensus' that no source actually makes.
+AI Overviews can hallucinate by synthesizing information from similar but non-exact sources, extrapolating beyond what sources state, or averaging contradictory sources to produce a 'consensus' that no source actually makes.
 For OSINT, hallucinations are dangerous because they can lead investigations in wrong directions.
-This is why direct source access is critical—investigators must verify that Overview statements actually appear in cited sources, not just sound correct.

 How can I verify AI-generated search results are accurate?